Skip to content

 Visual Editor.

 Click-and-edit any element.
-Edit text inline, swap images, adjust styles, or describe changes with AI — all directly on the live preview.
+Format text, swap images, adjust styles, reorder sections, add new sections from a visual picker, or describe changes with AI — all directly on the live preview.

 Visual Editor

-VoxelSite includes a visual editor that lets you click on any element in your page and edit it directly — text, images, styles, and AI-powered section rewrites — without writing code.
+VoxelSite includes a visual editor that lets you click on any element in your page and edit it directly — text, images, styles, new sections, and AI-powered rewrites — without writing code.

 Activating the editor

-Click the Visual button in the Studio toolbar (top-right, next to Edit and Refresh).
+Click the Edit button in the preview toolbar (above the live preview).
 The preview iframe enters editing mode:

 • Hovering over any editable element shows a blue highlight